dimitri/pgcopydb/docs/concurrency.rst

    created to handle the three Change Data Capture processes.

-    - One process implements :ref:`pgcopydb_stream_receive` to fetch changes in the JSON format and pre-fetch them in JSON files.
+    - One process implements :ref:`pgcopydb_stream_receive` to fetch changes in the JSON format and to pre-fetch them in JSON files.

     - As soon as JSON file is completed, the pgcopydb stream transform worker transforms the JSON file into SQL, as if by calling the command